iqbaltld/ml-stats-t-test/README.md

-# Hypothesis Testing: Paired T-Test & Other T-Tests Analysis
+## Paired T-Test & Other T-Tests Analysis

 This project demonstrates hypothesis testing using various **t-tests** to analyze whether a new drug significantly reduces blood pressure.
 It uses measurement data before and after treatment and evaluates the statistical significance of the observed changes.